Shop by Category

 Eating too much protein can potentially contribute to side effects such as indigestion, constipation, bad breath, and sometimes kidney-related issues such as kidney stones.

 Experts don’t entirely agree how much protein is too much; however, it’s generally best not to eat more grams than your current weight in pounds.
-Some advise sticking to no more than 2 grams per kg of body weight, or about 145 grams/day for a 160-pound person.

 How much protein a day should adults eat?
 This really depends on your current body size, calorie needs and goals.